Updated: 1 day ago

 It’s never enjoyable to find out your home has indoor mold growth.
 And certain types of mold can cause health effects that can last for a lifetime.
-As mold experts in the Boston area, we hear a lot of questions like, “how does mold grow indoors?”
+As mold experts in the Spokane area, we hear a lot of questions like, “how does mold grow indoors?”
 “Is indoor mold dangerous?”
 And “are there different types of indoor mold?”

 How Does Mold Grow Indoors?